Glenfield Farm: Heritage listing

-Glenfield is associated with Dr. Charles Throsby, his nephew Charles Throsby and his family.
+Glenfield is associated with Charles Throsby, his nephew Charles Throsby and his family.
 This farm is the oldest continuously worked farm in Australia, and its buildings rank among the earliest buildings in the country for their design and workmanship.

 An intact early building group with elements of its garden and part of its original farm estate intact, with more of the broader estate area still discernable beyond.

 The homestead and garden complex can still be appreciated to some extent in their original relationship with the escarpment and Glenfield Creek valley, as can some of their traditional view prospects.

 There are components of the place that have individual significances such as the various buildings, the remnant garden, archaeological resources and layout.

 The place has strong associations with various notable individuals including the Throsby family and James Leacock.

 The place retains its traditional prominence along the ridge from the east, as a local landmark.

 The place is of considerable scientific interest on account of its archaeological research potential.